titu1994/pyshac/docs/templates/guide.md

 When setting up the SHAC engine, we need to define a few important parameters which will be used by the engine :

-- **Evaluation Function**: This is a user defined function, that accepts 2 or more inputs as defined by the engine, and returns a python floating point value.
 - **Hyper Parameter list**: A list of parameters that have been declared.
 This will constitute the search space.
 - **Total budget**: The number of evaluations that will occur.
 - **Number of batches**: The number of batches per epoch of evaluation.